MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * [Polish your personal pitch.][personal-pitch]  Practice your pitch with a friend.
 * Read: [What do software engineers actually do?][what-software-engineers-do]
-* Tie up any loose ends in your resume, Github, LinkedIn, JS game, final project.
+* Tie up any loose ends in your resume, Github, LinkedIn, JS game.
 * Submit your résumé, cover letter, and job search roadmap for review.

 [personal-pitch]: ./self-presentation/personal-pitch.md